 5. Keep it short.
 Every agent I've ever met made up their minds about an actor in less than 10 seconds.
 After two minutes they change their mind and it goes the other way.
 Stay within their attention span, and you'll have more success.

-6. Fine one with an element of surprise.
+6. Find one with an element of surprise.
 If the audience is three steps ahead of you, they get bored very fast.
 Shift gears suddenly and change your mood or voice.
 Find a way to keep us on the edge of our seats, wondering what will happen next.
 Everyone loves to be pleasantly surprised.

-7. Choose one that is NOT full of foul language or rude sexual innuendos.
+7. Choose one that is not full of foul language or rude sexual innuendos.
 The exception here is unless it is essential to the character, who in spite of the language is funny or quirky.
 But be careful.
 Well-written monologues like that are few and far between, and most actors aren't clever enough to pull them off.
 You run the risk of alienating everyone within earshot, and then looking like a mediocre actor on top of it.
 Choose good writing over something flashy to impress.

 9. Avoid a recognizable one that a movie star did really well.
-You'll be compared to that star and you won't WIN.
+You'll be compared to that star and you won't win.
 (Examples include Matt Damon in "Good Will Hunting" or Angelina Jolie in "Girl Interrupted.")
 Those monologues are done badly with actors who simply lack the personality, not talent, to pull it off.
 Don't go there.
 You are not Matt Damon or Angelina Jolie.
 Find a likeable character and do the monologue your way.
 Then you’ll be a winner!

 Looking for new material for your next audition?
 Try “The Monologuer” for a customized search!